naoshi-hirata/nd00333-capstone/starter_file/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+Convert a model to ONNX format;
+Machine learning models have different file formats for each algorithm.
+In AzureML's AutoML, since it's not possible to identify the specific algorithm in advance, ONNX format is utilized to save the created model.